Puppet-Finland/vagrant-files/README.md

     $ vagrant plugin install vagrant-libvirt

+Note that vagrant-libvirt does not currently support attaching the generated VM to an existing bridge interface.
+This makes it a bit less useful for production server deployments, but does not negatively affect the VirtualBox-style desktop/laptop test provisioning.

 # Deploying

-Once you're done setting up your deployment scripts and .env file, run
+Once you're done setting up your deployment scripts and .env file, go to the provider-specific directory (e.g. "ec2" or "libvirt") and run

-    $ FQDN=server.domain.com vagrant up --provider <provider>
+    $ FQDN=server.domain.com vagrant up

-Where provider is "aws" (ec2) or "libvirt".
-FQDN is the fully-qualified domain name for the new node and it is used for two things:
+FQDN is the fully-qualified domain name for the new node and it is generally used for two things:

 * To give a name for the VM instance
 * To make sure that "facter fqdn" resolves to a reasonable value

+Some of the puppet-specific example bootstrapping scripts also parse the LSBDISTCODENAME parameter, which is only used to determine which Puppet packages to install from Puppetlabs software repositories:

+    $ FQDN=server.domain.com LSBDISTCODENAME=wheezy vagrant up

-With *NIX provisioning things should just magically work.
+With *NIX provisioning and bootstrapping should just magically work.
 With Windows be prepared to endure tons of pain and sorrow.